 Singapore, affectionately known as the Red Dot, is unique to the world as the only island city-state.
 The island nation known for Chicken Rice and Tiger Beer is worth a brief visit, but you need to know what you’re looking for – that’s where I’m here to help.
-The following are my top recommendations for things to do in Singapore, for more insider tips and money-saving-tricks see Singapore Secrets.
+The following are my top recommendations for things to do in Singapore.
+For my insider tips and money-saving-tricks on planning your trip, see this Singapore travel guide.